michaelsad10/ms-financial-app/README.md

 The project I created was one where users can enter in their expenses, taxes, investments.
 My web application would create graphs, pie charts, doughnut charts to display the information they entered to give a graphical idea.
 I used the API from alphavantage to get the prices of stocks over the past year.

 **IMPORTANT**: Since I am using heroku the servers go to sleep.
 You must first let [https://msad-api.herokuapp.com/](https://msad-api.herokuapp.com/) load as it is my backend allowing the web application to function.
+When it is done loading it should show a 404 Not Found which is correct.
 Once it is loaded you can signup for an account on [https://msfinancial-app-react.herokuapp.com/](https://msfinancial-app-react.herokuapp.com/).
 Also the API I am using for getting stocks only allows 5 requests per minute.
 So if the stock graphs don't appear it is because the key has timed out and you will have to wait a minute and refresh.

 # 7